 Are Males Cockapoos Affectionate?

 Male Cockapoos are very social creatures who love to play and snuggle.
-They tend to be calmer in situations where there is a lot of affections and excitement.
+They tend to be calmer in situations where there is a lot of affection and excitement.

 Male Cockapoos are known for being very invasive and in your face, always interested in what their humans are up to.